XynoCrest/CalliaAI/README.md

 [![LangChain](https://img.shields.io/badge/LangChain-black?style=plastic&logo=langchain&logoColor=black&labelColor=63baaa&color=black)](https://www.langchain.com/)
 [![LangGraph](https://img.shields.io/badge/LangGraph-black?style=plastic&logo=langchain&logoColor=black&labelColor=50f036&color=black)](https://www.langchain.com/langgraph)

 Callia is a modular real-time voice assistant that is attuned to your every word!
 It listens on the microphone, detects when you're speaking, transcribes your speech, and synthesizes a spoken response.
-The followinng is an illustration of the pipeline -
+The following is an illustration of the pipeline -

 <img src="https://imgur.com/VP9u7RD.png" />

 ## 🛠️ Installation

-**Please follow the following steps:**
+**Please proceed with the following steps:**

 1. &nbsp;**Clone the repository**